Aerosol-Lab/OneDimensional_DMA_inversion/README.md

 ## 3. Examples

+Both Matlab and Python folders contain a folder where examples on how to run the codes and interpreting the results are provided.

 ## 4. License

 OneDimensional_DMA_inversion is an open-source package, this mean you can use or modify it under the terms and conditions of the GPL-v3 licence.
 You should have received a copy along with this package, if not please refer to [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).